ducto489/ducto489.github.io/_projects/ocr-dali.md

   - name: 3.
 When and How to Integrate DALI for Faster OCR Training
   - name: 4.
 Practical Integration and Experimental Results
     subsections:
-      - name: Case 1: High-End GPU with Strong CPU (NVIDIA A6000)
+      - name: Case 1 High-End GPU with Strong CPU (NVIDIA A6000)
-      - name: Case 2: Cloud GPU (NVIDIA L4)
+      - name: Case 2 Cloud GPU (NVIDIA L4)
-      - name: Case 3: Mid-Range GPU with Slow Storage (NVIDIA 3060 + HDD)
+      - name: Case 3 Mid-Range GPU with Slow Storage (NVIDIA 3060 + HDD)
+  - name: 5.
+Analysis and Conclusion
 ---

 # Accelerating OCR Training with NVIDIA DALI: A Practical Guide and Case Study